coderabbitai/coderabbit-docs/blog/coderabbit-deep-dive-2023-08-26/blog.md

 **Costs:** While advanced models like `gpt-4` are great in performing complex tasks, they are several orders of magnitude more expensive than models like `gpt-3.5-turbo`.
-We had to design a multi-model approach that uses simpler models for summarizations, while complex models are used for tasks such as reviewing code.
+We had to design a multimodel approach that uses simpler models for summarizations, while complex models are used for tasks such as reviewing code.
 In addition, simpler models act as a triage filter that identifies the changes that need to be thoroughly reviewed by more complex models.

 **Inaccuracies:** LLMs are not perfect and often return inaccurate results, and they sometimes even ignore instructions and completely fabricate a response.
-Rather than keep fighting the LLMs we wrote layers of sanity checks to fix or hide the inaccuracies from the user.
+Rather than keep fighting the LLMs, we wrote layers of sanity checks to fix or hide the inaccuracies from the user.

 **Data privacy:** The biggest concern from our users is whether their code is